 where $x$ is a point in a dynamical system $(X,T)$ and the upward arrow indicates the upward closure of the collection of sets.
 That $\family$ is a filter is clear.
 To see that this is an idempotent filter, one needs only to show and interpret the following: for all open $U \subseteq X$ containing $x$,

-If $n \in R_T(x,U)$, then $x \in T^{-n}U$, whereby $R_T(x,U) - n = R_T(x,T^{-n}U)$ is a member of $\family$.
-Since $R_T(x,U) \in \family$, we see from the inclusion that $\{n \in \N \ | \ R_T(x,U) - n \in \family\} \in \family$, demonstrating that $R_T(x,U) \in \family + \family$.
-Since every member of $\family$ contains a set of the form $R_T(x,U)$, this shows that $\family \subseteq \family + \family$.
+If $n \in R(x,U)$, then $x \in T^{-n}U$, whereby $R(x,U) - n = R(x,T^{-n}U)$ is a member of $\family$.
+Since $R(x,U) \in \family$, we see from the inclusion that $\{n \in \N \ | \ R(x,U) - n \in \family\} \in \family$, demonstrating that $R(x,U) \in \family + \family$.
+Since every member of $\family$ contains a set of the form $R(x,U)$, this shows that $\family \subseteq \family + \family$.

 A \emph{syndetic filter} is a filter whose members are all syndetic.
 If $(X,T)$ is a minimal system, the filter in \eqref{eqn_canonical_sif} is an example of a syndetic, idempotent filter.
-Thus, we see that every dynamically central syndetic set belongs to a syndetic, idempotent filter. \cref{intro_mainthm_full_chars_of_dcsyndetic} \eqref{intro_item_member_of_sif} gives the converse: every member of a syndetic, idempotent filter is dynamically central syndetic.
+Thus, we see that every dynamically central syndetic set belongs to a syndetic, idempotent filter. \cref{intro_mainthm_full_chars_of_dcsyndetic} gives the converse: every member of a syndetic, idempotent filter is dynamically central syndetic.
 If ultrafilters are ``local'' combinatorial objects, then syndetic filters are ``global'' combinatorial objects.
-One way to contextualize \cref{intro_mainthm_full_chars_of_dcsyndetic}, then, is as a global analogue to the local theorem of Bergelson and Hindman \cite{bergelson_hindman_1990} characterizing central sets mentioned above.\\
+One way to contextualize \cref{intro_mainthm_full_chars_of_dcsyndetic}, then, is as a global analogue to the local characterization of central sets mentioned above.